 Are you concerned that you might not be able to pay off all your debt?
 You may be wondering if it’s possible to have any of your debt forgiven.
 Unfortunately, there are not many options for debt forgiveness.
 There are really only two ways that this can happen.
 The first way is through bankruptcy, and the second is through debt settlement.
 If these options don’t sound appealing to you, don’t worry!
 There are other ways to deal with your debt.
-We’ll explain the different types of debt forgiveness and some better alternatives!
+American Consumer Credit Counseling is here to explain the different types of debt forgiveness and some better alternatives!

 Debt Forgiveness Option 1: Bankruptcy

 “Bankruptcy” is one of those words that we hear a lot, but many people don’t really understand how it works or how it affects your financial life.
 So, what is bankruptcy?
 Bankruptcy is a proceeding in a federal court in which an insolvent debtor’s assets are liquidated and the debtor is relieved of further liability.
 In simpler terms, if you are unable to pay your debts, you must liquidate your assets (such as property, stocks, or bonds) in order to repay some of your unsecured debts.
 Then, your debt is “forgiven,” and in theory, you have a fresh start financially.

 There are two types of bankruptcy: Chapter 7 and Chapter 13.
 Chapter 7 bankruptcy is a type of bankruptcy that is meant for people with low-incomes who cannot pay their debts.
 Instead, their property is sold to make up for it.
 Chapter 13 bankruptcy, on the other hand, involves a court-mandated repayment plan to pay off a portion of outstanding debt without selling any property.
 Chapter 13 bankruptcy will remain on your credit report for seven years, while Chapter 7 bankruptcy stays for ten years.
 Both types of bankruptcy can seriously damage credit scores.